 - an abnormal computerised tomograph (CT) scan, magnetic resonance image (MRI)or electronencephalogram (EEG)

 - presence of pleocytosis in the CSF.

-Case detected as part of a serosurvey should not be notified.
+- Asymptomatic disease: case detected as part of a serosurvey should not be notified

 Incubation period of Murray Valley encephalitis virus